The Complete Guide to Instagram Tagging

 The numbers speak for themselves: Instagram users are nearly 60% more likely to buy something because they saw it online.
 And according to a 2014 study, Instagram posts with hashtags generate over 12% more engagement than posts that leave them out.

 Proper Instagram tagging strategies mean you won’t only expose your posts to more users, but you’re also more likely to convert those users into customers once you acquire them.
-That typically means using one of three strategies:
+That typically means using one of four strategies:

 - Hashtags: The simple insertion of a symbol (#) to tag a word or phrase as part of a trend, such as #tbt for “Throwback Thursday.”